Tuukka Taponen: Karting

 Taponen claims he started karting at the young age of two years old, when his father Marko was a racer of jokkis or folkrace, a Finnish form of low-cost rallycross.
 He also watched videos of his father racing jokkis, and other motorsport.

 In 2017, Taponen made his competitive karting debut in the native Finland, in the Finnish Junior Championship, in the Raket Class, which he won.
 He came third in the Finnish Championship OK Junior class the following year, and won the championship in 2019.
-The Finn also won again the 2020 edition and once more in 2021, in the OK category.
+Taponen also won again the 2020 edition and once more in 2021, in the OK category.

 Taponen made his CIK debut in the CIK-FIA Karting Academy Trophy and came thirteenth in his class.
 He also joined Kohtala Sports for the Rotax Max Challenge Grand Finals in the Junior class, and came seventeenth.

 Taponen joined Kohtala Sports for the 2019 CIK-FIA European Championship and the 2019 CIK-FIA World Championship in the OKJ classes, and finished fourth and thirty-third in them.

 In 2020, Taponen joined the Tony Kart team in the OK Junior category, and finished third in the CIK-FIA European Championship and runner-up in the CIK-FIA World Championship.
 He made his OK debut in 2021, and in his first weekend in the class, he won the 2021 CIK-FIA World Championship at Campillos.
 Taponen also won the WSK Open Cup in the same year as well, and at the end of the year he took part in the FDA Scouting World Finals but didn't win, and was instead put under special observation by Ferrari.

 Taponen had a second appearance in the FDA Scouting World Finals in 2022, which secured his place at the Ferrari Driver Academy.

 Formula 4

 Formula Academy Finland

-Taponen made his single-seater debut in the 2021 Formula Academy Finland for Koiranen Kemppi Motorsport, in a part time campaign, he took a double win at the debut in the Kymi Ring, and in 2022 he did another part time campaign and came sixth in the championship, remaining unbeaten in all the races he competed in.
+Taponen made his single-seater debut in the 2021 Formula Academy Finland for Koiranen Kemppi Motorsport, in a part time campaign, he took a double win at the debut in the Kymi Ring, and in 2022, he did another part time campaign and came sixth in the championship, remaining unbeaten in all the races he competed in.